camd11/Fakemon2/docs/DEVELOPMENT_STATUS.md

    - No duration limit (persists until thawed)
    - Messages: "[Pokemon] was frozen!", "[Pokemon] thawed out!"

+5. **Burn**
+   - Deals 1/8 max HP damage per turn
+   - Reduces Attack to 1/2 of normal value
+   - Persists until cured or duration expires (5 turns)
+   - Messages: "[Pokemon] was burned!", "[Pokemon] is hurt by its burn!"

 ### Status Effect Duration

 - Status effects can be applied with an optional duration